Cliff Jenkins

 Cliff Jenkins (born c.
 1946) is a former city councillor in Toronto, Ontario, Canada.
 He represented Ward 25 which was one of the two Don Valley West wards, from 2003 to 2010.

 Jenkins was born in Hamilton to a working-class family.
 He attended McMaster University on a scholarship, and graduated with an undergraduate mathematics degree.
 He then went to the University of Toronto where he obtained a master's degree in mathematics and a bachelor's degree in education.
 He briefly worked as a high school math teacher before joining IBM Canada.
 He eventually rose to be a client executive at IBM.

-He first rose to prominence as the president of the York Mills Ratepayers Association.
+He served as president of the York Mills Ratepayers Association.
 He was elected to Toronto City Council in the 2003 municipal election after incumbent Joanne Flint was appointed to the Ontario Municipal Board.

-In office, was noted for concern for the City's financial state.
-He worked on three key objectives:
+He lost the 2010 election after being narrowly defeated by Jaye Robinson.